alastaira/secret-santa-2020/README.md

 I felt that this provided enough scaffolding for the game - it provided some thematic context, an objective and motivation for the player, and plenty of opportunities to integrate different puzzle types.
 Since storytelling is not my strongest skill, I thought I could make up for it somewhat my writing all the text in rhyming verse, as in a children's fairytale.

+## Hints
-If you are one of the two people in the world who have received a copy of the game, you can find some hints below, together with more information about how the game was made.
+If you are one of the two people in the world who have received a copy of the game, you may want to refer to the [Hints](/hints.md)

 ## Hints